RiccoSoares/Noteboard/README.md

 ![image](https://user-images.githubusercontent.com/52585330/222854667-1c9be9a8-029c-42a8-b635-90d2a09a533f.png)

-It is offered an overview of the existing notes.
+It is offered an overview of the existing notes, where is possible to drag and drop.

 ![image](https://user-images.githubusercontent.com/52585330/222854669-6748e0af-f29a-48b8-aac8-6c8408ee943b.png)

+Alternatively, we can navigate through the notes in this list view.